-Line 25 - Attach a list showing the name and amount of interest income received from each obligation of New York State, each obligation of political subdivisions of New York State and each obligation of the United States.
+Line 25 - Attach a list showing the name and amount of interest income received from each obligation of New York State, each obligation of political subdivisions of New York State, and each obligation of the United States.
 The term obligation refers to obligations incurred in the exercise of the borrowing power of New York State or any of its political subdivisions or of the United States.
 The term obligation does not include obligations held for resale in connection with regular trading activities or obligations that guarantee the debt of a third party.
-The following do not qualify under this provision: guaranteed student loans, industrial development bonds issued pursuant to Article 18-A of the New York State General Municipal Law, FNMA mortgage-backed securities and GNMA mortgage-backed securities.
+The following do not qualify under this provision: guaranteed student loans, industrial development bonds issued under Article 18-A of the New York State General Municipal Law, FNMA mortgage-backed securities, and GNMA mortgage-backed securities.
 This is not, however, a comprehensive list.

-Additional information can be found in TSB-M-86(7.1)C.
+For additional information, see TSB-M-86(7.1)C.